dangitrp/medical-rp-guide/docs/Hospital/Mental-Health.md

 ## OOC Mental Health Resources

 It is very possible OOC mental health issues of a player can cross the lines to an IC character.
+Do not attempt to treat an OOC issue.
 Trained professionals are available at the following resources to help with OOC issues:

 - For emergency help
   - Call 911.